Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Preliminaries and Background

 \subsection{Quantum Topological Codes}

 One of the most important families of stabilizer \ac{QECC} is that of \emph{topological} codes.
 The general design principle behind these codes is that they are built by patching together repeated elements.
 Using this kind of approach, they can be easily scaled in size in order to increase the distance of the code, still guaranteeing commutativity of the generators.
-As regards the actual implementation, these codes have a great intrinsic advantage.
-In fact, they require only nearest-neighbor interactions.
-This is an important property since it seems difficult, for current quantum implementations of encoders and decoders, to perform high-fidelity long-range operations between qubits\cite{Rof:19}.
+With regard to the actual implementation, these codes have a great intrinsic advantage.
+In fact, they require only nearest-neighbor interactions\cite{Rof:19}.
 The most important codes within this category are the \emph{surface} codes, in which all the check operators are local and the qubits are arranged on planar sheets.
-Each stabilizer is associated either with one of the sites or one of the cells that are called \lq\lq plaquettes\rq\rq.
-In this structure, logical qubits are defined using spare degrees of freedom in the lattice \cite{HorFowDev:12}.
-A common way of doing so consists in defining a lattice having boundaries with two different kinds of edges.
-In this case, the stabilizer's generators in the interior are four-qubits plaquette or site operators, while the ones at the boundaries are three-qubits operators.
+Specifically, the following will focus on unrotated surface codes.
+Each stabilizer is associated either with one of the sites or one of the cells that are called \lq\lq plaquettes\rq\rq \cite{HorFowDev:12}.
+The stabilizer's generators in the interior are four-qubits plaquette or site operators, while the ones at the boundaries are three-qubits operators.
 Along a plaquette or \lq\lq rough\rq \rq \; edge, each generator is a three-qubits operator $\M{Z}^{\otimes 3}$, while, along a site edge or \lq\lq smooth\rq\rq \; edge, each generator is a three-qubits operator $\M{X}^{\otimes 3}$.
-Using this procedure, only a single degree of freedom is introduced, hence the entire lattice is able to encode just one logical qubit ($k=1$).
-Thus, an information qubit $\ket{\varphi}=\alpha \ket{0} +\beta \ket{1}$ is encoded into $\ket{\psi}=\alpha \ket{0_L} +\beta \ket{1_L}$, where $\ket{0_L}$ and $\ket{1_L}$ are composed by $n$ qubits.
-It can be shown that in a code with distance $d$, the lattice has $d^2 + (d-1)^2$ links, which correspond to physical qubits \cite{DenKitLan:02}.
+The entire lattice is able to encode one logical qubit ($k=1$).
+It can be shown that in a code with distance $d$, the lattice has $d^2 + (d-1)^2$ physical qubits \cite{DenKitLan:02}.
 For example, two equivalent graphical representations of the resulting lattice for the $[[13,1,3]]$ surface code are shown in Fig.~\ref{Fig:surface}.
 For this surface code, the generators are